ManliestBen/Craps/README.md

 # Craps Simulator
 ##
 ## Objective:
-### - Create a browser-based game that accurately models playing a game of craps.
+### - Create a browser-based game that accurately models playing a standard game of craps.
 ##
 ##
 ##